Guest post by Supriya Joshi

-Another important destination in the 10 day itinerary if Anuradhapura.
-After breakfast, we started with our tour to the ruins and temples in Anuradhapura.
+Another important destination in the 10 day itinerary is Anuradhapura.
+After breakfast, we started with our tour of the ruins and temples in Anuradhapura.
 Even though Anuradhapura was similar to Polonnaruwa, somehow it did not fascinate us.
 It could be that it was an exceptionally hot day and we felt better inside the AC cab.
-Or it could be even that we did not hire a good story teller guide here, like we did earlier.
+Or it could be even that we did not hire a good storyteller guide here as we did earlier.

 The city was again very clean and well maintained by the government.
 Trees were planted everywhere and their shade was very inviting.
 We bought a watermelon from a local fruit shop and sat in the tree shade to enjoy it.
 We soon discovered that the place was full of red ants and hastened to get out of it.
 It was fun in any case.
 Later, we also bought guavas and raw mangoes sprinkled with salt and chili powder.
 Mouth-watering.
 That definitely made our day worthwhile and memorable.

-We hurriedly changed to our swimsuits and went for a long walk on the beach.
-In no time we were playing in the sea water, squealing with laughter like school girls.
-And as if that was not enough, the swimming pool was so alone and inviting that we had to spend some more time in there, chatting endless about, well, just anything.
+We hurriedly changed into our swimsuits and went for a long walk on the beach.
+In no time we were playing in the seawater, squealing with laughter like school girls.
+And as if that was not enough, the swimming pool was so alone and inviting that we had to spend some more time in there, chatting endlessly about, well, just anything.
 It was relaxing.
 As it started getting a bit late, we had to drag ourselves out of the pool and back to our room.
 A glass of vodka with guava juice and we finally called it a day.

 Day 4 of Sri Lanka: Nilaveli

-We had no wish to miss the sunrise and got up very early next day.
-Blood orange sky, rising sun and gentle waves singing and dancing on their own tune, defines peace and calmness in a totally different and unique way, does it not?
-And for once, we three sat there, speechless, silently take in the moment.
+We had no wish to miss the sunrise and got up very early the next day.
+Blood orange sky, rising sun, and gentle waves singing and dancing on their own tune, defines peace and calmness in a totally different and unique way, does it not?
+And for once, we three sat there, speechless, silently take at the moment.

-Do not forget to include mesmerising sunrises in your list of things to see in Sri Lanka!
+Do not forget to include mesmerizing sunrises in your list of things to see in Sri Lanka!